Frequently asked questions

 What is the size of a team?
 How many students?

-There is no limit on team size, although at least two members are strongly encouraged.
+There is no limit on team size, although at least three members are strongly encouraged.
 For a teacher, a classroom can be a team.
-However, a typical team size ranges from 3-12 students.
+However, a typical team size ranges from 3-12 students with an ideal ratio of 6-8 students per robotics kit.

 Can I have additional VEX IQ teams?